The Mormons pwned me!

 I doubt that I’ll get a comment from HQ, but if I do not get that response by Friday at 12 noon my time, 10 am theirs, I will be issuing a press release to the local conventional media outlets as to the local ward’s policy of allowing child molesters but disallowing bloggers.

-There has just got to be a law against a child rapist being allowed to be near children.
+There has just got to be a law against knowingly allowing a child rapist being allowed to be near children.
 He is, after all, in the sex offender database.
 And surely the church has an official policy on that.
-Oh, wait…the LDS
+Maybe they simply don’t care.

-You see, by their words and deeds, the leaders of the ward have made it clear that sex offenders, those who are a danger to kids, are welcome, while bloggers who, by the bishop’s own admission are no threat, are not.
+You see, by their words and deeds, I posit that the leaders of the ward have made it clear that sex offenders, those who are a danger to kids, are welcome, while bloggers who, by the bishop’s own admission are no threat, are not.

 Anyway, I have given more than ample opportunities for these people and the church’s PR team to at least try to defend themselves or justify their actions.
 I’m disappointed that no one has put forth a comment.